mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 On the premise of confirming that there is no slow node through step 1 and step 2, the pure communication time of each card in the cluster should be basically the same.
 If this phase takes a short time, it means that the communication time caused by re-distribution of operators is very short, and users do not need to consider optimizing the parallel strategy.
 Otherwise, users need to focus on analyzing whether the parallel strategy can be optimized.
 Users need to have a certain understanding of the principle of model parallelism before continue to analyse.
 The following steps are only to assist users in rationality analysis.
 Whether the parallel strategy has room for optimization and how to optimize it need users to make a judgment after specific analysis of their respective networks.

 - If this stage takes a long time, the user can choose any one of the devices and observe its timeline.
-In the timeline, MindInsight marks the pure communication time, refer to 'Pure Communication Op' below.
+In the timeline, MindSpore Insight marks the pure communication time, refer to 'Pure Communication Op' below.

     ![timeline.png](./images/timeline.png)